-Everything was carefully thought through.
+Everything has been carefully thought through.
 The land use, water use and waste water treatment, cabin design, materials and construction, site layout, waste disposal, light pollution, visual impact, environmental impact, local and community impact, disruption to wildlife and plant life, were all considered as important to the design of the site and its amenities.
 Amazingly, we did not have to compromise in any way on the standard of accommodation or the level of comfort in the cabins.
 Where there is a will there is a way to sustainability in design.

 Sustainability in Construction

 We will use locally sourced sustainable building materials and local craftsmen for all our building works.